 Rule of law underlies all political, economic, and social goods.
 To overcome today’s development challenges—violence, infringements of human rights, environmental destruction, poverty and hunger—rule of law is essential.
-Likewise, rule of law is essential to supporting commerce, attracting investment, and achieving economic growth.
-Rule of law is central to the attainment of the United Nations’ integrated 2030 Sustainable Development Agenda and Sustainable Development Goals.
+Likewise, it is crucial to supporting commerce, attracting investment, and achieving economic growth.
+Rule of law is central to realizing the United Nations’ integrated 2030 Sustainable Development Agenda and Sustainable Development Goals.

-Our degree programs are designed to make you practice-ready as a rule of law professional.
-We offer both LLM and MJ degrees in Rule of Law for Development.
+The program consists of one-year Master of Laws (LLM) and Master of Jurisprudence (MJ) degrees in Rule of Law for Development.
 The LLM program is for those applicants with a first degree in law.
 The MJ program is for applicants with a first degree in a different subject.

 You will gain deep knowledge of the theory and practical skills necessary to work in the complex rule of law arena in developed, developing, or emerging countries.
 The program is taught by renowned rule of law and development practitioners, who bring their experiences in the field to life during the courses.
 A final capstone project draws on all of the coursework, enabling students to partner with outside organizations to devise solutions to actual rule of law problems.
 Following the taught program, many students choose to undertake an internship during the summer with leading rule of law organizations.

 Using state-of-the-art technology, the program offers innovative online study to students worldwide, providing flexibility for busy professionals.
 Students are encouraged to join the optional immersion experience at Loyola’s campus in Rome, Italy in Spring 2023 subject to easing of Covid-19 restrictions.
 The Rome immersion experience offers the chance for enhanced exchanges with fellow students in the cohort, field visits, and additional mentoring and networking opportunities.

 ACCESS TO AN ENGAGED ALUMNI NETWORK